 - 1 pinch freshly ground black pepper or red chilli flakes

-- 3-4 sheets of filo pastry
+- 3-4 sheets filo pastry

 - 1/2 tsp dry oregano

-Preheat the oven at 200°C or 400°F and prepare an approximately 10inch (24cm)baking dish.
+- Preheat the oven to 200°C/400°F and prepare an approximately 10inch (24cm)baking dish.

-Into a larger bowl, break the eggs, add the egg whites as well as the creme fraiche or the single cream.
+- Into a larger bowl, break the eggs, add the egg whites as well as the creme fraiche or the single cream.
 Whisk vigorously for 1 min.

-Throw in the finely chopped spring onions and the chopped asparagus leaving the tops to place on top for a nice final aspect.
+- Throw in the finely chopped spring onions and the chopped asparagus leaving the tops to place on top for a nice final aspect.
 Asparagus tops look so nice, don’t they?

-Place the filo sheets on the slightly oiled or buttered oven dish.
+- Place the filo sheets on the slightly oiled or buttered oven dish.

-Pour the mixture into the dish and bake for an initial 15min at 200°C or 400°F and after reduce to 180°C or 350°F and bake for another 30 min or until the mid quiche feels firm to push.
+- Pour the mixture into the dish and bake for an initial 15min at 200°C or 400°F and after reduce it to 180°C or 350°F and bake for another 30 min or until the mid quiche feels firm to push.

-Take it out of the oven and allow it to cool for 10-15 min before serving it.
-The cooler it is the better it cuts.
+- Take it out of the oven and allow it to cool for 10-15 min before serving it.
+The cooler it is, the better it cuts.